elenamalova/Resume/Resume.md

 E-mail: elena.malova@gmail.com

 #### SUMMARY ####
-* Software Engineer.
-Over 7 years of C++ Programming.
+*  7+ years of experience designing, building, maintaining, and integrating software products.
-* Strong understanding of algorithms and data structures.
+* Proficient in C++, Oracle and quickly learning of new technologies.
-* Experience in ORACLE databases.
+* Experience building client/server applications, web services, multiple components products.
-* Passion for good design, clean code, and testing.
+* Strong desire to learn a cloud-based systems.
-* Effective analytical and communication skills.
+* Passion for product quality and enforcement of it by automated testing.

 #### EXPERIENCE ####